AlaaHussein608/dynamic-grasping-7dof/README.md

 ## 👥 Authors

-**Alaa Hussein** · **Haidar Saad**
+**Alaa Hussein** · **Haidar Saad** — supervised by **PhD Essa Alghannam**, Manara University, Faculty of Engineering (Robotics and Intelligent Systems), 2025/2026.

-Graduation thesis — *Dynamic Object Grasping Using a 7-DoF Manipulator*.
-The full written report (all derivations, proofs, and complete result tables) accompanies this repository.
+The full written report (all derivations, proofs, and complete result tables) accompanies this project.